learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 The full specification of this API for the currently latest version of Kubernetes (v1.13) can be found [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
 As you can see, the specification is organised as a list of resource types.
 These are the resources that can be created, read, updated, and deleted (CRUD) through the Kubernetes API.

-For each resource, the specification lists the **manifest** structure, as well as the **operations** that can be applied to this resource.
+For each resource, the specification lists its **structure**, as well as the **operations** that can be applied to this resource.
 For example, you can see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps) that the *create* operation for a ReplicaSet is implemented by the following HTTP API endpoint:

 ~~~
 POST /apis/apps/v1/namespaces/{namespace}/replicasets